 - Approach the object above and below.
 Try to look at objects from a higher or a lower stance than you normally do.
 That involves tree climbing and crouching to the ground — but the result is well worth it.
 Picturing a place or an object from above gives more volume to the frame while approaching the scene from below offers an intimate feeling.

 - Drone photography.
-This type of pictures is extremely popular now, so don’t overdo it.
+This type of picture is extremely popular now, so don’t overdo it.
 Still, using drones occasionally offers a unique look at streets and places that are familiar to the viewer.
 That’s why such pictures are exceptionally captivating.

 - POV shots.
 The point-of-view perspective is a creative way to add a personal touch to the picture.
 It allows viewers to imagine what they would see riding a motorcycle or walking somewhere.